-- Homework exercises-usually from the textbook, assigned on most lecture days, posted on the course web page, and collected on a semi-weekly schedule. - Projects-Three assigned computer projects involving CGAL, a C++ package implementing most of the computational geometry algorithms from the course.
-The projects will be due on the following dates: - Project 1: Monday, February 7 - Project 2: Monday, February 28 - Project 3: Friday, April 1 - Final project-An in-class presentation and written report, due at the end of the semester, on a topic selected in consultation with the instructor.
+- Homework exercises-usually from the textbook, posted on the course web page, and collected approximately every two weeks. - Projects-Three computer projects involving CGAL, a C++ library implementing most of the computational geometry algorithms from the course.
+Some projects will have options allowing either coding or experimental work depending on your background and preferences.

+The projects will be due on the following dates:

+- Project 1: Monday, February 6

+- Project 2: Friday, March 2

+- Project 3: Friday, March 30

+- Final project-An in-class presentation (20 minutes) and a written report, due at the end of the semester, on a topic selected in consultation with the instructor.